arnaudroger/blog/20160718-TestingMultipleVersionLibrary.md

 ```

 The class loader could not resolve commons-lang3.
 We just need to create our own ClassLoader that will delegate to
-the app classloader when it does not find a class.
+the a classloader able to load it when it's not found by ours.
+The ClassLoader that loaded P4 here will be able to do that.

 [P4.java](src/main/java/io/github/arnaudroger/tmvl/P4.java)
 ```java